bfirner/essays/presentations/2025-03-regularizers/regularizers.md

 ## L2 Penalty: Motivations

-The solution is at a minima because the loss approaches 0.
+The solution is at a minima, meaning the loss approaches 0.

 ```python []
 # To check for errors: